-Raspberries are healthier than strawberries due to their higher percentage of protein, fiber, vitamins and minerals.
+Raspberries are slightly more nutritious than strawberries due to their higher percentage of protein, fiber, vitamins and minerals.
 Raspberries provide more vitamin A, B6, thiamin, riboflavin, niacin, B5, magnesium, phosphorus, iron, copper, calcium and zinc.
-Raspberries also contain more antioxidants.
+They also contain more antioxidants.

-Strawberries also contain a high percentage of nutrients but overall fewer than raspberries.
+Strawberry also contains a high percentage of nutrients but overall fewer.
 They provide a higher percentage of the following:

 - Vitamin C

 Due to their healthiness, I purchase and use both berries all the time.
 I add them to my smoothies and protein shakes.

 Let’s break down their nutrients and macros one by one.

 - Raspberry contains 63% more calories per 100 grams.

 Some people refer to kcal rank depending on where you live.
 Calories and kcal are used interchangeably and refer to to the same amount of energy in relation to food or energy burned.

 - Raspberry contains 79% more protein per 100 grams.

 - Raspberry contains 55% more carbohydrates per 100 grams.